Finite Approximations for Mean Field Type Multi-Agent Control and Their Near Optimality: Measure Valued Centralized MDP Construction

 \section{Measure Valued Centralized MDP Construction}

 In this section, we will define a Markov decision process, for the distribution of the agents, where the control actions are the joint distribution of the state and action vectors of the agents.

-We let the state space to be $\mathcal{Z}=\P_N(\mathds{X})$ which is the set of all distributions on $\mathds{X}$ that can be constructed using the state vectors of the agents.
-The state in this form can be thought as an empirical measure which is constructed by the states of the agents.
+We let the state space to be $\mathcal{Z}=\P_N(\mathds{X})$ which is the set of all distributions on $\mathds{X}$ that can be constructed using the joint states of the agents.
+The state in this form can be thought of as an empirical measure which is constructed by the joint state of the agents.
+We equip $\mathcal{Z}=\P_N(\mathds{X})\subset \P(\mathds{X})$ with the weak convergence topology.

 The admissible set of actions for some state $\mu\in\mathcal{Z}$, is denoted by $U(\mu)$, where